bmin7/aws-detection-workshop/README.md

 - [What is Deep_Get?](https://docs.panther.com/writing-detections/globals#deep_get)

 **Exercise 1 Steps**
-1. In the Panther Console - Navigate to Build > Detections > Create New
+1. In the Panther Console - Navigate to Build > Packs > Core AWS Packs
 2. Select "Rule" and give it a unique name "Brandon's Failed Login Detection" (Use your own name or initials)
-3. Select the log source "Okta System Log" and set Severity to "Medium"
+3. Select the log source "AWS.CloudTrail" and set Severity to "Medium"
 4. Select Functions and Tests in the tab
-5. Create a Unit Test and copy and paste the sample event from Okta below.
+5. Create a Unit Test and copy and paste the sample event from Cloudtrail below.
 We will use this to create our detection.
 6. Import deep_get function from the panther_base_helpers library ```from panther_base_helpers import deep_get```
 7. Return the event for a login ```return event.get("eventType") == 'user.session.start'```
 8. Return the event for a failed login result using the deep_get function ```deep_get(event, 'outcome', 'result') == "FAILURE"```